top of page

 • Why does the temperature remain constant throughout the night?

-These observations invite exploration of factors such as atmospheric density, surface materials, and heat retention at different elevations.
+These observations invite exploration of properties such as atmospheric density, surface materials, and heat retention at different elevations as well as specific thermodynamic conditions like the triple point of CO₂, influence the system.

 Thermal Inertia Map

 Thermal inertia refers to a material's ability to conduct and store heat.
-In planetary science, it measures the subsurface's capacity to absorb heat during the day and release it at night.
+In planetary science, it measures the subsurface's capacity to absorb heat during the day and retain heat after sunset and cool during the night.
 Factors influencing thermal inertia include bulk density, particle size, and the degree of cementation.
 Learn more: HiRISE: ESP_039485_1660.

 1. Open JMARS